Dr S Huang, Dr M Birch, Dr A Markaki, Dr R Daly

 The aims of the course are to:

-- Develop an understanding of the materials issues associated with implanting man-made materials in the human body for medical purposes.
+- Develop an understanding of the materials issues associated with man-made and naturally-derived materials for medical purposes.
 Specific case studies will be considered in addition to the general framework.

 As specific objectives, by the end of the course students should be able to: